 #8: Modernize Lighting Fixtures

 Does your house have the same lighting fixtures your Grandma had?
 I know ours did and that was one of the reasons it hadn’t sold in over 200 days.
 Buyers couldn’t look past the dated fixtures.
 Updating dated lighting fixtures is a cheap way of giving a room a remodeled look.
-This goes for bathroom and closet fixtures as well.
+This goes for bathroom and closet fixtures as well, shower door direct have the best upgrades for your bathroom.
 You’d be surprised how you can instantly transform a space making this inexpensive upgrade.

 #9: House Vacant?
 Try Staging or Virtual Staging

 Only 10% of people can visualize potential.
 Though vacant homes are much better than cluttered, dirty homes, they can sometimes look sterile and small.
 Buyers leave wondering if their bed will fit in the bedroom and how to arrange the living room furniture.
 Though it may sound silly, I have seen that confusion turn buyers off from a house that’s clearly the best one on the market.
 Staging is much less expensive than you think and again, costs less than a price reduction.

 Not willing to hire a stager?
 Try virtual staging where the staging furniture is placed into the vacant photos.
 It isn’t as effective as staging, but it is better than photos of empty rooms.

 #10: Bring in a Home Designing Consultant

 A home designing consultant a good option if you are still living in the house and need a fresh take on how to use what you already have.
 For a few hundred dollars, a home designing consultant will go through every inch of your home and make recommendations for what you can do to improve its appeal.
 They may recommend purchasing a few items, but most of their recommendations work with what’s there.

 #11: Offer an Agent Bonus